Route scoring for motorcyclists

 Operator note

-Day 2 Skyline Drive segment scores 91 — flag as highlight for guests.
+Day 2 Skyline Drive segment rates Great — flag as highlight for guests.
 High vertical exposure; set expectations accordingly.

 Your next great ride starts here.

 Free to use.
 Works with your GPS.
-Scores enjoyment, not just distance.
+Scores ride quality, not just distance.